 In addition to the school consolidation movements in states with high percentages of rural populations, rural schools and districts have explored restructuring approaches as a means to improving academic achievement as measured by NCLB legislative testing mandates (Maxwell, Huggins, & Scheurich, 2010).
-Maxwell and her colleagues completed a case study of a rural high school with a student population of 350 located in a southern state that opted to implement the Accelerated Schools Project (ASP) Model developed by Stanford economics and education professor, Henry Levin, who was looking for “solutions to increase the achievement of students who were determined to be ‘at risk’,” (Levin, 2005 as cited in Maxwell et al., 2010).
+Maxwell and her colleagues completed a case study of a rural high school with a student population of 350 located in a southern state that opted to implement the Accelerated Schools Project (ASP) Model (citation) developed by Stanford economics and education professor, Henry Levin, who was looking for “solutions to increase the achievement of students who were determined to be ‘at risk’,” (Levin, 2005 as cited in Maxwell et al., 2010).
 The district level proponents of this model attempted to address the six year period of shifting community demographics in which the “percentage of African American students” and “disadvantaged students” was steadily increasing as the “percentage of White students” was steadily decreasing” with a the Hispanic student population remaining steady (Maxwell et al., 2010).
 The shifting demographics and subsequent decline in standardized test scores allowed this rural district and school to apply for and receive a state grant in 2005.
 The “restructuring” requirements of the grant mandated that a new principal be hired, that 50% of the teachers would be replaced with alternatively certified teachers, that the ASP Model be the reform framework, and an external consultant would be hired to guide teachers through the development of professional learning communities (Maxwell et al., 2010).
-The staff members interviewed by Maxwell and her colleagues claimed that “the PLC ultimately gain(ed) the most strength, power, and influence as the staff began to work as a cohesive unit, leading to the PLC ultimately being given primary credit for the turnaround by those involved,” (Maxwell, et al., 2010).
+The staff members interviewed by Maxwell and her colleagues claimed that “the PLC [Professional Learning Community] ultimately gain(ed) the most strength, power, and influence as the staff began to work as a cohesive unit, leading to the PLC ultimately being given primary credit for the turnaround by those involved,” (Maxwell, et al., 2010).
 After three years of implementation of the ASP model, standardized test scores for all student subpopulations increased and in 2008, the school met AYP (Maxwell et al., 2010).